| Editor's Note:

 infringing on security and privacy of hotel guests; you should,

 whenever possible, combine indoor and outdoor space.
+The size is based

 on the market demographics, market mix, hours of operation,